lu1215/MutaCLASH/generate_paper_figures/README.md

    ```
    This folder contains:
    - CSV file:
-     - A detailed dataset with MutaCLASH and abundance information.
+     - Contains results with all information fields.
    - A `figure` folder containing:
      - Four subfolders: `abu_plot`, `distribution_plot`, `G22_plot`, and `pairing_ratio_plot`.
      - A score plot.